haxtheweb/edtechjoker/draft-outline.md

   - need to support name, title, company properties
   - should be some kind of image that the person's picture shows up in (comp is a TV w/ the files)
   - https://remixer.visualthinkery.com/g/c/oerxdomains21 is the comp, should have properties to match

-### PenStat
-- visual / functional feedback
-- awesome click to read the word.
-Make this smaller / well labeled as to what it'll do
-- Make the correct answer: text translatable
-- when clicking the button ensure it's reading the `innerText` of the correct thing instead of symbols / HTML brackets :)

-### pj3
-- make sure top level tag is not rename-me, internals
-- tc-statinfo - needs trait and stats implemented / wired up
-- header needs name wired into it
-- photo needs wired in and `alt` needs to default to `''` but you should pass this alt info down from the top level card

 ## Thursday
 - Ask me questions in between, otherwise it's a working day in class.
 I'll do another pass through work people ask to have reviewed